cdevairakkam7/clickhouse/run_clickhouse_via_docker_compose/README.md

 Select * from clickhouse_local_db.persons;
 ```

-will reterieve the following output
+will retrieve the following output

 | First Name | Last Name | Date of Birth |
 |------------|------------|---------------|